SanjuScript/moz_updated_version/README.md

 With premium UI design, sleek animations, and powerful features, Moz Music delivers both **style and performance**.

 ---
+- 🛠 **Architecture & State Management**
+  - Built using **BLoC (Business Logic Component)** for predictable and scalable state management
+  - **GetIt** is used for dependency injection and service locator pattern
+  - Clean and maintainable architecture designed for performance and extensibility
+  -
 ## ✨ Features

 - 🎵 **Music Management**